• Skip to primary navigation

 • 1 tablespoon chopped flat-leaf parsley

-• ¼ cup julienned fresh basil
+• ¼ cup julienned or torn fresh basil leaves, for garnish

 Preparation: